 However, when you find the right subcontractors, you might decide to offer them a more long-term position.

 With permanent employees, ending your work relationship can be a bit more complicated.
 Not to mention, it uses up your valuable time plus costs (severance, unemployment, etc.), and sometimes it can lead to legal disputes.

 The law considers subcontractors as the owners and operators of their businesses.
 Therefore, they aren’t entitled to similar legal protections like employees.

-This means that you will have fewer legal obligations to subcontractors than your employees.
+You will have fewer legal obligations to subcontractors than your employees.
 Additionally, you won’t have to send deductions and payroll taxes to the government.